UVaCS-Sherriff/UVACS-2020Pilot/content/student_info.md

 * CS 3330
 * CS 4102

+### Are there any special rules for BSCS students?

-To maintain credit equivalency with the current system, you will be required to take one extra CS elective (6 instead of 5).
+* To maintain credit equivalency with the current system, you will be required to take one extra CS elective (6 instead of 5).
+* All other SEAS and CS requirements stay the same.

+### Are there any special rules for BACS students?

+* BACS students in the pilot will not be required to take SEC in Sprint 2019, but can do so as one of your CS electives.
+* BACS students must take CS 3102 as one of their 4 CS Electives to complete all of the Foundation Courses (note that BS students already have to take CS 3102).
+* Being in the pilot does not affect the Integration Elective requirement.

 ### Why should I take part in the pilot?